-In the major the student must complete a minimum of 24 semester hours of major credit (any course numbered 200 or above unless otherwise specified).
+In the major the undergraduate student must complete a minimum of 24 semester hours of major credit (any course numbered 200 or above unless otherwise specified).
 Many majors require more than 24 hours.
 At least one-half of a student's major must be completed at Houghton.
 The minor consists of 12 or more hours of work acceptable for major credit unless otherwise stated.
 With the exception of the concentrations within the Inclusive Childhood Education major which must be 30 credits or more, most concentrations at Houghton are 16 credits or more.
 No grades below C- count toward the major, minor, or concentration.
-Students majoring in a Bachelor of Music curriculum may, with the approval of the director of The Greatbatch School of Music, be permitted to count one D-level grade in the music theory sequence (MTH 220, 227, 325, 327) and one D-level grade in the music history sequence (MHS 231, 232, 333, 334).
+Students majoring in a Bachelor of Music curriculum may, with the approval of the director of The Greatbatch School of Music, be permitted to count one D-level grade in the music theory sequence (MTH 220, 227, 325, 327) and one D-level grade in the music history sequence (MHS 230, 280, 380).
+Graduate students should consult the Greatbatch School of Music Bulletin.